 He reportedly had his first experience with drugs at age 6 when his father, director Robert Downey, gave him a toke of marijuana (years later, the elder Downey would confess to regretting that decision.)
 In the 1980s, roles in films like "Less Than Zero" and "The Pick-up Artist" gave him honorary status in the Brat Pack, a group of hot young actors who dominated the movie scene.

 He also had a highly publicized romance with Sarah Jessica Parker, who would go on to find fame as the star of "Sex and the City."
 But for all his luck in love and on screen (a turn as the iconic Charlie Chaplin in the 1992 film "Chaplin" earned him a best actor Oscar nomination) the dark side of show business resulted in multiple arrests for everything from driving under the influence to gun possession.

 "It's like I have a shotgun in my mouth, and I've got my finger on the trigger, and I like the taste of the gunmetal," the actor famously told a judge in 1999.

-His lifestyle not only took a toll on his reputation (he became fodder for jokes when in 1996 after a night of partying he wandered into a neighbor's home in Malibu and fell asleep in a child's bed), but also helped end his relationship with Parker.
+His lifestyle not only took a toll on his reputation (he became fodder for jokes when in 1996, after a night of partying, he wandered into a neighbor's home in Malibu and fell asleep in a child's bed), it helped end his relationship with Parker.

 "I was so selfish," he said in a 2008 interview.
 "I liked to drink, and I had a drug problem, and that didn't jibe with Sarah Jessica, because it is the furthest thing from what she is.
 She provided me a home and understanding.
 She tried to help me.
 She was so miffed when I didn't get my act together."